-- Must earn a minimum of 24 credit hours at Baker for the academic year. - To remain eligible for all aid, at least a 2.00 cumulative GPA is required. - To continue to received institutional academic scholarships, the GPA tied to that scholarship must be maintained. - Summer sessions ARE NOT included in the calculation of number of hours earned for determining eligibility for institutional aid.
+- Must earn a minimum of 24 credit hours at Baker for the academic year. - To remain eligible for all federal and state aid, at least a 2.00 cumulative GPA is required. - To continue to receive institutional academic scholarships, the GPA tied to that scholarship must be retained. - Summer sessions ARE NOT included in the calculation of number of credit hours earned.